When Website Traffic Is Up and Leads Are Down

-Don’t go “straight for the sell” on an awareness stage form by asking for highly valuable information like telephone numbers—save such personal information for progressive profiling or lower funnel offers like free trials or sales consultations.
+Don’t go “straight for the sell” on an awareness stage form by asking for highly valuable information such as telephone numbers—save such personal information for progressive profiling or lower funnel offers such as free trials or sales consultations.

 How to fix it: Forms should be no longer than they have to be to collect the most essential pieces of information you need about each contact.
-If your form is more than four or five fields in length, carefully scrutinize each additional field: is it really essential to have this piece of information at this point in the sales process?
+If your form is more than four or five fields in length, carefully scrutinize each additional field: Is it really essential to have this piece of information at this point in the sales process?
 If the answer is no, remove it.
-If it’s a maybe or probably, consider turning on progressive profiling for that question.
+If it’s maybe or probably, consider turning on progressive profiling for that question.

-You’re sure your content is spot-on and you’ve triple checked your conversion “machinery.”
+You’re sure your content is spot-on and you’ve triple-checked your conversion “machinery.”
 Traffic numbers look great, but leads are still down.
 What gives?

-As such, people are trained to be skeptical of websites that ask for any personal information – be it as simple as requesting their email address on a short form.
-If you’re seeing a lot of traffic that’s not converting into leads, the answer might be that your brand’s reputation or website content hasn’t convinced your visitors that you’re worth their contact information—yet.
+As such, people are trained to be skeptical of websites that ask for any personal information—even something as simple as a request for an email address on a short form.
+If you’re seeing a lot of traffic that’s not converting into leads, the reason might be that your brand’s reputation or website content hasn’t convinced your visitors that you’re worth their contact information—yet.

 How to fix it: If your site doesn’t already use SSL, now is a great time to start.
-The lock icon that appears next to secured sites’ URLs can go a long way toward providing confidence that information entered into a website form won’t be intercepted or otherwise misused.
+The lock icon that appears next to secured sites’ URLs can go a long way toward instilling confidence that information entered into a website form won’t be intercepted or otherwise misused.

 Providing customer testimonials (attributed to real, live human beings), customer stories, case studies, and statistics can also help build visitor confidence in your site and brand.
 Consider adding a testimonials section to your site or your homepage, and include statistics in your landing page copy.
 Tell your customers’ stories or create case studies, then make these available on your site and share them with the world via social media.